Latest posts

 André-Marie Ampère was one of the first scientists to reveal the connection between electricity and magnetism.
 His experiments showed that an electric current creates a magnetic field and can interact with other currents.
 Today, the unit used to measure electric current — the ampere — bears his name.

-3 weeks ago Education
+2 months ago Education

 Admin